mkkellogg/GaussianSplats3D/README.md

 | `focalAdjustment` | Hacky, non-scientific parameter for tweaking focal length related calculations.
 For scenes with very small gaussians & small details, increasing this value can help improve visual quality.
 Default value is 1.0.
 | `logLevel` | Verbosity of the console logging.
 Defaults to `GaussianSplats3D.LogLevel.None`.
 | `sphericalHarmonicsDegree` | Degree of spherical harmonics to utilize in rendering splats (assuming the data is present in the splat scene).
 Valid values are 0, 1, or 2.
 Default value is 0.
 | `enableOptionalEffects` | When true, allows for usage of extra properties and attributes during rendering for effects such as opacity adjustment.
-Default is false for performance reasons.
-These properties are separate from transform properties (scale, rotation, position) that are enabled by the 'dynamicScene' parameter.
+Default is `false` for performance reasons.
+These properties are separate from transform properties (scale, rotation, position) that are enabled by the `dynamicScene` parameter.
-| `enableSIMDInSort` | Enable the usage of SIMD WebAssembly instructions for the splat sort.
 | `plyInMemoryCompressionLevel` | Level to compress `.ply` files when loading them for direct rendering (not exporting to `.ksplat`).
 Valid values are the same as `.ksplat` compression levels (0, 1, or 2).
 Default is 2.
-| `freeIntermediateSplatData` | When true, the intermediate splat data that is the result of decompressing splat bufffer(s) and is used to populate the data textures will be freed.
+| `freeIntermediateSplatData` | When true, the intermediate splat data that is the result of decompressing splat bufffer(s) and used to populate data textures will be freed.
 This will reduces memory usage, but if that data needs to be modified it will need to be re-populated from the splat buffer(s).
-Default is false.
+Defaults to `false`.
 <br>

 ### Creating KSPLAT files